miketaylr/miketaylr.com-blog/_posts/2014-01-29-when-should-a-stylesheetlist-update.md

 If you add a dynamic stylesheet to a document, Firefox, Internet Explorer, and Presto Opera (RIP) will immediately add a `CSSStyleSheet` object to its `StyleSheetList` collection (that's what you get back from `document.styleSheets)`.

-Chrome and Safari (and presumably other WebKittish browsers) will wait at least until the stylesheet is loaded (approximately when the `load` event of the `link` element fires).
+Chrome and Safari and new Opera (and presumably other WebKittish browsers) will wait at least until the stylesheet is loaded (approximately when the `load` event of the `link` element fires).

 Here's a [test page][testpage] that demonstrates the behavior.